SimonCousaert/SimonCousaert.github.io/index.md

 Interesting to know is that during the summer of 2020, I got involved with cryptocurrencies, Blockchain technology and Decentralized Finance.
 This materialized into an internship at Keyrock: a blooming start-up that offers market making services and provides liquidity for digital assets.
+That interest further materialized in a position at the [UCL Centre for Blockchain Technologies](http://blockchain.cs.ucl.ac.uk/), where I am currently providing assistance in research about [DeFi](https://www.coindesk.com/what-is-defi) and doing my own research in that same industry.
-Ideally, and in line with goal 3, I'll combine the Master's with more research into the digital asset space.
+Ideally, and in line with goal 3, I'll continue to combine the Master's program next year with more research into the digital asset space.
 Applying traditional finance methodologies could prove worthwhile in the intriguing world of Decentralized Finance.